MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxcanceljob.md

  ## Details

-This funtion does not attempt to retrieve any output objects; if the output is desired, the `consoleOutput` flag can be used to display it.
+This function does not attempt to retrieve any output objects; if the output is desired, the `consoleOutput` flag can be used to display it.
 This function does, however, remove all job-related artifacts from the distributed computing resources, including any job results.